 These ideas need to target one specific pain point.
 Don’t try to make a be-all-end-all type of course – that’s more advanced and they’re harder to sell.

 For example, let’s say you teach people flash portrait photography.
-Instead of creating a huge comprehensive course like “flash portrait photography for beginners,” try options like:
+Instead of creating a huge comprehensive online course like “flash portrait photography for beginners,” try options like:

 - One Light Portrait Photography – How to Take Professional Portraits with a Single Flash.